Kotlin/kotlinx.serialization/dokka/moduledoc.md

 in an introspectable manner.

 # Package kotlinx.serialization.encoding
-Basic concepts of data encoding and decoding of serialized data.
+Basic concepts of encoding and decoding of serialized data.

 # Package kotlinx.serialization.modules
 Classes that provides runtime mechanisms for resolving serializers, typically used during polymorphic serialization.